Georgy Martirosyan (serial killer): Maria and Natalya Agarkova

 Through his contact with models, Martirosyan came across 21-year-old Maria and 38-year-old Natalya Agarkovi, a daughter and mother from Krasnodar.
 After learning that Maria had dreams of entering the fashion industry and Natalya wanting to work as a fitness instructor and dance show director, and both were significantly wealthy, Gosha volunteered to act as an intermediary and "carry out a ceremony of fortune" for them.
 He rented a one-room suite in Moscow, and instructed them to come with 5.1 million rubles he knew they had acquired from relatives.
 On January 14, 2012, the two women entered the rented apartment, but never came out alive.
 When their bodies were found nearly a week later, the autopsies determined that their blood contained 20 times more heroin than Trapeznikova, which had likely killed them quickly and efficiently.

-Inna Filipova
+Inna Filippova

-Aside from the previously mentioned victims, Martirosyan is suspected in the disappearance of Inna Filipova, a 31-year-old businesswoman from Korolyov.
+Aside from the previously mentioned victims, Martirosyan is suspected in the disappearance of Inna Filippova, a 31-year-old businesswoman from Moscow.
 She too was a long-time client of his, and on December 29, 2011, she was last seen carrying all her savings with her and was en route to Martirosyan's apartment.
 Her body has never been found.